anodyne/nova/docs/ideas.md

 ## Report Center

-* Like manifest views, it'd be awesome to be able to admins tons of options for creating their own reports based on what they want.
+* Like manifest views, it'd be awesome to be able to give admins tons of options for creating their own reports based on what they want.

 ## Skinning